 If you’re preparing for a Disneyland trip, check out our other planning posts, including how to save money on Disneyland tickets, our Disney packing tips, tips for booking a hotel (off-site or on-site), where to dine, and a number of other things, check out our comprehensive Disneyland Vacation Planning Guide!

-Do you think Disneyland Resort will reopen in 2020, or do you think even Spring 2021 is optimistic?
+Do you think Disneyland Resort will reopen in Spring 2021, or is that too optimistic?
 What’s your predicted timeframe?
 Are you expecting reduced capacity once the closure ends, or do you think Disneyland won’t come back until all public health restrictions are removed?
 Do you agree or disagree with our advice and assessment?
 Any questions we can help you answer?
 Hearing your feedback—even when you disagree with us—is both interesting to us and helpful to other readers, so please share your thoughts below in the comments!